-Without going too far into technicalities, when you need to print something in 3D you have to take into account overhangs above 45 degrees.
-In fact, in the case that this eventuality occurs or the shape to be printed is particularly complex, the software will automatically generate supports.
+In the digital fabrication technique of 3D printing, in case the shape to be printed is particularly complex, the software will automatically generate supports.
 These supports are essential for the success of the print that without them would fail or would be full of flaws.

-Once these supports have finished printing, they are obviously removed and then thrown away with a consumption of plastic.
+Once the print is finished, the supports are obviously removed and then thrown away with a consumption of plastic.

 Galbani mascarpone box